Skin complications post vaccination reported in some people, say dermatologists | Health

 Dr D M Mahajan, Senior Consultant, Dermatology, Indraprastha Apollo Hospitals in Delhi, said a couple of post-vaccination skin complication cases have been reported at the hospital.

 ''One person had white rashes on his body and he came to us.
-He was put on some medicine and it subsided,'' he said.
+He was put on antihistamines (anti-allergic drugs) and it subsided,'' he said.

 Mahajan said vaccination is a way of introducing a ''calculated infection'' to induce a ''protective immunological response against Covid''.